Ohio Women's Basketball coach adds Youngstown State assistants Tavares Jackson and Kate Schrader to staff

 "Kate has a tremendous basketball mind," said Boldon.
 "She really understands the game, especially offensively.
 She has also become better at recruiting every single year she has done it and really brings a lot of energy to the staff."

-As a student-athlete, Schrader led FGCU to a combined two-year record of 63-3.
-She was a First-Team Division II All-America selection her senior year when she led the Eagles to an appearance in the National Championship game.
+As a student-athlete, Bruce led FGCU to a combined two-year record of 63-3.
+She was a First-Team Division II All-America selection her senior year when she led the Eagles to an appearance in the National Championship Game.
 She finished second in the nation in field goal percentage (.628), and she led FGCU in free-throw percentage (.809), rebounds (5.5 per game) and points (17.4 per game).
 She was a Division II Honorable-Mention All-America honoree as a junior in 2006.
 Despite playing only two seasons at FGCU, she is the school's all-time leader in points, field goals made, free-throws made, free-throws attempted and free-throw percentage.

-Schrader went on to play professionally in Holland for the Perik Jumpers.
+Bruce went on to play professionally in Holland for the Perik Jumpers.